mlevit/echelon/GETTING_STARTED.md

 Once you have established all the framework components, the next step involves generating your metadata.

-- Begin by duplicating the files from the /database/migrations/data directory and placing them into a designated working directory.
+- Begin by duplicating the files from the `/database/migrations/data` directory and placing them into a designated working directory.

 #### Job

-- Access the `job.json` file and initiate the formation of a singular job.
-This serves as your data flow, and for simplicity, consider crafting a basic task such as loading a table into a database.
+- Access the `job.json` file and initiate the creation of a singular job.
+This serves as your data flow, and for simplicity, consider crafting a basic task such as loading a file into a database table.

 - An advisable naming convention to adhere to is as follows: